modomoto/COSS/README.md

 While building a large-scale application, it is really important to structure the CSS code in a maintainable way.
 But large-scale applications were once small applications and managing, mantaining and structuring the CSS was not a problem.
 There are methodologies for building CSS like BEM, OOCSS, SMACSS or Atomic.
 All of them are really helpful if implemented since the beginning but they are not really handy when it comes to CSS with no structure and counts more than 30 0000 lines.

 In MODOMOTO we came up with the idea of __COSS - Component Oriented Style Sheets__ framework.
+The idea of Component Oriented CSS is not new, but in here we focus on the practical application of it.

 __COSS__ is a way of rethinking, refactoring and building our CSS code base using components.
 The basic idea is to wrap parts of our HTML into components with a meaningful name as the component, style them in a separate CSS file that has the same name of the component and that only contains styles declarations for it (including media queries if necessary).